 The total number of pharmacy transactions in the time period above.

-Of these, the number of pharmacy transactions rejected due to formulary restrictions, including non-formulary status, prior authorization requirements, step therapy, and quantity limits (QL).
+Of the total reported in A, the number of pharmacy transactions rejected due to formulary restrictions, including non-formulary status, prior authorization requirements, step therapy, and quantity limits (QL).
 Rejections due to early refills should be excluded.

 The total number of prior authorizations requested in the time period above.

-The number of prior authorizations approved, of those requested in the time period.

-The total number of non-prior authorization coverage determinations requested in the time period.

-The number of non-prior authorization coverage determinations approved, of those requested in the time period.
+Of the total reported in C, the number approved.

-The total number of exceptions requested related to the Plan’s utilization management tools, e.g. prior authorization, quantity limits, or step therapy requirements, in the time period above.
+The total number of exceptions requested to the Plan’s utilization management tools, e.g. prior authorization, quantity limits, or step therapy requirements, in the time period above.

-The number of utilization management exceptions approved, of those requested in the time period.
+Of the total reported in E, the number approved.

 The number of tier exceptions requested in the time period above.

-The number of tier exceptions approved, of those requested in the time period.
+Of the total reported in G, the number approved.

 The number of exceptions requested for non-formulary medications in the time period above.

-The number of exceptions approved for non-formulary medications, of those requested in the time period.
+Of the total reported in I, the number approved.

 Appeals